risingwavelabs/risingwave-console/docs/templates/CONTRIBUTING.tmpl.md

-# Contributing to WaveKit
+# Contributing to RisingWave Console

-We're excited that you're interested in contributing to WaveKit!
+We're excited that you're interested in contributing to RisingWave Console!
 This guide will help you get started with making contributions to the project.

 ## Contributing to Documentation

-WaveKit's documentation is partially generated from templates located in the [docs/templates](docs/templates) directory.
+RisingWave Console's documentation is partially generated from templates located in the [docs/templates](docs/templates) directory.
 To make documentation changes:

 1. Find the relevant template file in the templates directory
 2. Make your changes to the template